 Our legislators are hard at work to putting an end to opioid abuse in Maryland.
 You can read more about proposed treatment plans and law enforcement efforts.
 If you or someone you know would like treatment for your addiction, there are multiple detox and treatment centers located throughout the state.
 You can access a partial list here to choose the right program for your needs.

-Plaxen & Adler, P.A. is a premier medical malpractice and personal injury law firm serving clients throughout Maryland.
-For more than 30 years, we have fought for justice on behalf of those who were harmed by the negligence of others.
-To learn more about our services, or to schedule a free initial consultation with an experienced Baltimore medical malpractice lawyer, please call 410.988.4449, or fill out our contact form.
+Plaxen Adler Muncy, P.A. is a premier medical malpractice and personal injury law firm serving clients throughout Maryland.
+For more than 35 years, we have fought for justice on behalf of those who were harmed by the negligence of others.
+To learn more about our services, or to schedule a free initial consultation with an experienced Baltimore medical malpractice lawyer, please call 410-730-7737, or fill out our contact form.